Dar Pomorza: History

 During the following years, rebuilt and converted into training unit fitted i/a with an auxiliary Diesel engine, she was used as a training ship, receiving the nickname "White Frigate".
-In 1934-1935 she travelled around the world (via Panama Canal).
-During that famous voyage, she called at many ports as the first ship ever under Polish flag.
-In 1937 a special voyage took her around the famous Cape Horn; thus she became the first ship under Polish Colours to round the famous cape.
-In 1938 she took part at the famous meeting of Baltic sail training ships at Stockholm, regarded as the predecessor of all the post-war Operation Sail meetings, winning i. a. special respect the skipper of Norwegian sail training vessel Christian Radich.
+In 1934-1935 she travelled around the world (via the Panama Canal).
+During that voyage, she called at many ports as the first ship ever under the Polish flag.
+In 1937 she became the first ship under Polish Colours to round Cape Horn.
+In 1938 she took part in the meeting of Baltic sail training ships at Stockholm, regarded as predecessor of all post-war Operation Sail meetings, winning i. a. special respect the skipper of Norwegian sail training vessel Christian Radich.
 During World War II she was interned in Stockholm.
 After the war, she was brought to Communist Poland and used as a training ship again.

-In 1967 she made a 'second debut', calling at Montreal, Quebec, Canada, during the Expo-Fair and winning general respect for her and her country.
-In the 1970s she took part in several Operation Sail and Cutty Sark Tall Ships' Races, winning her first race in 1972, taking the 3rd place in 1973, the 4th in 1974 and winning the 1st place and Cutty Sark Trophy in 1980.
-In 1976, during the famous Operation Sail '76 in the US, her retiring skipper Kazimierz Jurkiewicz was officially greeted by Mr Kjell Thorsen, the skipper of the Norwegian "Christian Radich".
-The "Dar Pomorza" has been one of several Blohm & Voss-built tall ships, most popular in the world.
+In 1967 she made a 'second debut', calling at Montreal, Canada, during the Expo-Fair.
+In the 1970s she took part in several Operation Sail and Cutty Sark Tall Ships' Races, winning her first race in 1972, taking 3rd place in 1973, 4th in 1974 and 1st place in the Cutty Sark Trophy in 1980.
+In 1976, during the Operation Sail '76 in the US, her retiring skipper Kazimierz Jurkiewicz was officially greeted by Mr Kjell Thorsen, skipper of the Norwegian "Christian Radich".
+The "Dar Pomorza" is one of several Blohm & Voss-built tall ships.
 Her importance to the world's maritime heritage is her origin - she is the younger sister of the (still existing) Grossherzogin Elisabeth, the world's first purpose-built sail training ship.
-As well, she is the first ship ever to carry the Polish Colours around the world in one voyage (1934–35), thus becoming incomparable to any other existing unit of her sort.
+She is the first ship to carry the Polish Colours around the world in one voyage (1934–35).

 On 15 September 1981 she undertook her last voyage to the Finnish harbour of Kotka, finishing it 13 days later.
-On 4 August 1982 she was decommissioned and festively replaced by the Dar Młodzieży as a training ship.
+On 4 August 1982 she was decommissioned and festively replaced as a training ship by the Dar Młodzieży.

 Museum ship

 Since 27 May 1983 she has been a museum ship in Gdynia (next to the Błyskawica).
-She is part of a collection of National Maritime Museum in Gdańsk.
-In October 2009 the Dar Pomorza celebrated her 100th "birthday".
-The celebration included her second christening by Mrs Barbara Szczurek, the wife of the Mayor of Gdynia.
+She is part of the Gdańsk National Maritime Museum collection.
+In October 2009 the Dar Pomorza celebrated her 100th birthday, including a second christening by Mrs Barbara Szczurek, wife of the Mayor of Gdynia.

 Her speed under sail averaged 5 knots, with a 17 knots maximum.
-Her auxiliary engine was one of the type used in German U-Boats, and her horn, installed after the war, was from the German battleship Gneisenau, scuttled on 27/28 March 1945 at one of the entrances to the harbour of Gdynia.
+Her auxiliary engine was of the type used in German U-boats, and her horn, installed after the war, was from the German battleship Gneisenau, scuttled on 27/28 March 1945 at one of Gdynia's harbour entrances.

 Sister ships

-The three sister ships of Dar Pomorza also survive:
+Dar Pomorza's three sister ships survive: